-Permission to reproduce items where third-party owned material protected by copyright is included has been sought and cleared where possible.
-Every reasonable effort has been made by the publisher (UCLES) to trace copyright holders, but if any items requiring clearance have unwittingly been included, the publisher will be pleased to make amends at the earliest possible opportunity.

-To avoid the issue of disclosure of answer-related information to candidates, all copyright acknowledgements are reproduced online in the Cambridge Assessment International Education Copyright Acknowledgements Booklet.
-This is produced for each series of examinations and is freely available to download at www.cambridgeinternational.org after the live examination series.

-Cambridge Assessment International Education is part of the Cambridge Assessment Group.
+- Permission to reproduce items where third-party owned material protected by copyright is included has been sought and cleared where possible.
+Every reasonable effort has been made by the publisher (UCLES) to trace copyright holders, but if any items requiring clearance have unwittingly been included, the publisher will be pleased to make amends at the earliest possible opportunity. - To avoid the issue of disclosure of answer-related information to candidates, all copyright acknowledgements are reproduced online in the Cambridge Assessment International Education Copyright Acknowledgements Booklet.
+This is produced for each series of examinations and is freely available to download at www.cambridgeinternational.org after the live examination series. - Cambridge Assessment International Education is part of the Cambridge Assessment Group.
 Cambridge Assessment is the brand name of the University of Cambridge Local Examinations Syndicate (UCLES), which itself is a department of the University of Cambridge.

 CANDIDATE NAME

 CENTRE NUMBER CANDIDATE NUMBER

-MATHEMATICS 0606/12

-Paper 1 February/March 2019
+ADDITIONAL N Paper 1 MATHEMATICS 0606/12 February/March 2019

-2 hours

-٥ Candidates ans

-γ Additional Mate erials: Electronic calculator
+Candidates ans Additional Mate swer on the Question Paper. erials: Electronic calculator 2 hours

-)
+READ THESE INSTRUCTIONS FIRST